TOUCH PAPER, 2021

 Exhibited in:

-Book, A Group Exhibition, online at organthing.com (Open from 22 February 2022)
+Book, A Group Exhibition, online at organthing.com (From 22 February 2022)